rbind/data-blog/content/blogroll.md

 * [Stack Overflow](https://stats.stackexchange.com): if you have a programming problem, you'll probably find the solution here
 * [Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition]): a book providing a theoretical, comprehensive introduction to algorithms and data structures

+## Other

+* [Awesome Blogdown](https://awesome-blogdown.com/): A curated list of static websuites built using the blogdown R package

 Is your favorite resource for data science missing?
 Let me know in the comments!